Articles Posted in Gas Station Crime

 Our Legal Take

 Gas station patrons have a right to feel safe and secure while on the premises.
-The Murray Law Firm questions the level of security provided at the subject property and whether this shooting may have been prevented.
+The Murray Law Firm questions the level of security provided at the apartment complex and whether this shooting may have been prevented.

 The Murray Law Firm has recovered millions of dollars for victims of unsafe properties in Georgia, and recently obtained a $29.25 million dollar verdict in Georgia.